 When Kat Torrington discovers the depth of her husband Eric’s secret drinking problem, she finds herself at a crossroads: Should she stay or go?
 Married three years with their first child on the way, the couple faces alcoholism and recovery with equal parts determination and failure.

-As various forks appear, Kat explores her choices and the consequences of them—some harrowing, some empowering.
+As various forks appear, Kat explores her choices and the consequences of them—some harrowing, others empowering, but all potentially life-changing.

 If you’ve ever wondered what might have happened “if only,” this story will entice you to reconsider those critical forks in your own life.
 No doubt, like knives, some of them cut deep.